South Korea - Timeline

 2013 March - South warns North over unilateral abrogation of Korean War armistice and bellicose rhetoric.
 North also cut off a hotline and vowed to end non-aggressions pacts with South.
 A cyber-attack from an internet address in China temporarily shuts down the computer systems at South Korean banks and broadcasters.

-2013 June - North and South Korea agree to hold talks on the possibility of reopening the Kaesong joint industrial complex, as well as to restore the Cross hotline.
+2013 June - North and South Korea agree to hold talks on the possibility of reopening the Kaesong joint industrial complex that it shut in April, as well as to restore the Cross hotline.
 Both resume in September.

 2013 December - South Korea announces expansion of air defence zone, two weeks after China unilaterally announced its own extended air defence zone in East China Sea to include disputed Socotra Rock.